 PHOTO OF BANKSY COURTESY OF JULIET @MakeMineASpritzer

-It couldn’t have been a more picture perfect, California day, last Saturday, when I joined four other women for the second of three lunches with the Contessa and Banksy, her Tea Cup pig.
+It couldn’t have been a more picture perfect, California day, last Saturday, when I joined four other women for lunch with the Contessa and Banksy, her Tea Cup pig.
 Known for her colorful caftans, exotic handmade slippers, big hats, smashing jewelry, a blooming garden she planted and a welcoming heart, the Contessa’s Instagram bio says she “loves all things old, worn, rusted and with a hint of a grander past life and elegance in day-to-day living.”
 Her home is that and more!

 YOU CAN SEE PAPER TOWELS IN ONE OF THE SILVER ICE BUCKETS, LOWER RIGHT